BryanL2303/BryanL2303/README.md

 - 👋 Hi, I’m @BryanL2303
-- 🌱 I’m currently a Computer Science Student in NUS, i am trying to pick up software engineering using Ruby on Rails with React webpack.
+- 🌱 I’m currently a Computer Science Student in NUS, i am trying to pick up software engineering.
-- 👀 I’m interested in many things related to Computer Science, software engineering, machine learning, data analysis.
 - 💞️ Though i have just begun learning i will try to explore more on these areas and improve my skillsets.
+- Techstack: Python, Typescript, Javascript, Java, C#, PHP, Ruby, HTML, CSS, TailwindCSS, React.
 - 📫 How to reach me:
      email: bryanlee0033@gmail.com